GBE Computer Ratings

 Frequently Asked Questions

-The GBE Ratings are based on a fan's view of how college football teams should be rated.
-The ratings were created in 2003, in the midst of the great debate over who should play in the BCS National Championship game.
+The GBE ratings were created in 2003, in the midst of the great debate over who should play in the BCS National Championship game.
 Arguments for each team (LSU, USC, Oklahoma) were made, but no argument clearly trumped any other.

-The GBE Ratings were created to compare teams based on two things:
+The GBE Ratings were created to compare teams based on two things, and two things only:

 Without a playoff system, there is no way to say that any team is definitively better than any other.
 By comparing schedule strengths and the results of the games played against that schedule, it is made clear which teams are stronger.